GeunhwaJeong/haneul-new/doc/src/explore/prototypes.md

 ![Update NFT properties](../../static/nft-properties.png "Equip elemental runes to your Monstar") *Equip elemental runes to your Monstar and watch your NFT evolve with updated properties*

 That’s not all!
-As your Monstar become stronger, you can use them to help you battle…in the next prototype>>>
+As your Monstars become stronger, you can use them to help you battle…in the next prototype>>>

 ## Prototype 2 Haneul Battler